Is a 5-point harness safer than a booster seat and seatbelt for an older child?

 This is a myth I’ve personally wanted to confirm/bust for quite some time, so I decided it was time to do the research and try to find a definitive answer.
-It seems to be a common question from a lot of parents and there has not been one final declaration either way, so today we’ll take a look at the evidence and try to come to a consensus.
+It’s a common question and there has not been a consensus in the field, either way, so today we’ll take a look at the evidence and try to come to a conclusion.
 No promises that we’ll find a real answer though.

-Myth: 5-point harnesses are always safer than a 3-point seat belt for older kids.
+Myth: A 5-point harness restraint is always safer than a 3-point lap/shoulder seatbelt for older kids.

-So right off the bat, I want to make a few points- by “always” in the myth, I mean for neurotypical, booster age (let’s say age 5 and up) children and adults.
-It’s clear that 5-point harnesses are safer for children who cannot sit in the proper position for an entire car ride, but for adults and mature children, we need to look at the evidence to see if there’s an advantage either way.
+So right off the bat, I want to make a few points.
+When I say “always”, I mean for neurotypical, booster-age children – let’s say age 5 and up.
+It’s clear that 5-point harnesses are safer for children who cannot sit in the proper position for an entire car ride, but for mature school-age children, we need to look at the evidence to see if there’s an advantage either way.